-Day Camp Lead Counselor Reports to: Day camp director
+Day Camp Lead Counselor

-FLSA status: Non-exempt

-Job status: 40 hours/week with occasional evenings and weekends

-Positions Supervised: Counselors (when acting as on-site director)
+Reports to: Day camp director FLSA status: Non-exempt Job status: 40 hours/week with occasional evenings and weekends Work schedule: Monday through Friday Positions Supervised: Counselors (when acting as on-site director)

 POSITION SUMMARY: The day camp lead counselor is responsible for planning and implementing educational and recreational day camp programming for school age children in accordance with the policies and procedures established by Wisconsin Youth Company, applicable Wisconsin licensing regulations, YoungStar and American Camp Association accreditation standards.
 Primary responsibilities of the position are to provide direct supervision to an assigned group of campers, assure their safety and provide quality programming designed to meet the developmental needs of each child.
 Other responsibilities include supporting overall maintenance of the program site and fostering positive relations between the program, school personnel and the community.
 Serves as the on-site staff person in charge of overall camp operations when the camp director is not on-site.